-This exhibition documents and illustrates critical figures and events while tracing the evolving concept of freedom in the United States from the country’s founding through 1968.
-Among the highlights are a rare 1776 printing of the Declaration of Independence, a printed draft and the official copy of the US Constitution, Lincoln’s handwritten notes for speeches, and letters by leading figures such as Frederick Douglass, Susan B. Anthony, and Martin Luther King Jr. Some of the more poignant descriptions of the meaning of freedom to the common man are found in the personal letters of Civil War soldiers, which speak to the pain and pride of fighting for national ideals.
+Since 1776, when the United States declared independence from Great Britain, the idea of freedom and our understanding of its implications have changed dramatically.
+Drawing on materials from the Gilder Lehrman Collection, this exhibition traces the evolving concept of freedom from the founding era to the election of Barack Obama.
+Among the highlights are a rare 1776 printing of the Declaration of Independence, a printed draft and the official copy of the US Constitution, Lincoln’s handwritten notes for speeches, and letters by leading figures such as Frederick Douglass, Susan B. Anthony, Martin Luther King Jr., and more.

 Rental Fees: $900 for a four-week display period

-Purchase information: Your institution may purchase a copy of this exhibition for permanent use.
-Please email email@example.com for purchase pricing and more information.
+Purchase information: Your institution may purchase a copy of this exhibition for permanent use for $2,950.
+The travel cases are available as a separate purchase.

 Please email email@example.com for more information.